MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-availability-group-failover-ha.md

 > [!IMPORTANT]
 > Under normal operations, do not fail over with Transact-SQL or SQL Server management tools like SSMS or PowerShell.
 When `CLUSTER_TYPE = EXTERNAL`, the only acceptable value for `FAILOVER_MODE` is `EXTERNAL`.
 With these settings, all manual or automatic failover actions are executed by the external cluster manager.

-### Manual failover examples
+### <a name="manualFailover">Manual failover examples

 Manually fail over the availability group with the external cluster management tools.
 Under normal operations, do not initiate failover with Transact-SQL.
 If the external cluster management tools do not respond, you can force the availability group to fail over.
-For instructions to force the manual failover, see [Manual move when cluster tools are not responsive](#forceManual).
+For instructions to force the manual failover, see [Force manual failover](#forceManual).

 Complete the manual failover in two steps.

 1. Move the availability group resource from the cluster node that owns the resources to a new node.

    The cluster manager moves the availability group resource and adds a location constraint.
 This constraint configures the resource to run on the new node.
-You must remove this constraint in order to move either manually or automatically fail over in the future.
+Remove this constraint in order to move either manually or automatically fail over in the future.

 2. Remove the location constraint.

 #### 1. Manually fail over

-To manually fail over an availability group resource named *ag_cluster* to cluster node named *nodeName2*, run appropriate command for your distribution:
+To manually fail over an availability group resource named *ag_cluster* to cluster node named *nodeName2*, run the appropriate command for your distribution:

 - **RHEL/Ubuntu example**